Charlieppy2/iosEa/hikingHK/README.md

 - Connection status display in Profile page
 - Manual refresh capability
 - Last check time tracking
+- Detailed error reporting

+## Localization

+The app fully supports two languages:
+- **English** (`en`)
+- **Traditional Chinese** (`zh-Hant` / `tc`)

+All UI elements, trail names, weather conditions, and error messages are localized.
+Users can switch languages in Profile → Language.

 ## Data Privacy

 - All user data is stored locally using SwiftData
 - No data is transmitted to external servers except:
   - Weather API (public data)
+  - Weather Warning API (public data)
+  - CSDI Geoportal API (public data)
   - Mapbox API (route calculation, optional)
 - User credentials are encrypted and stored securely
+- Location sharing is user-initiated and can be stopped at any time

 ## Trail Database